Purple Line (ceasefire line)

-The Purple Line was the ceasefire line between Israel and Syria after the 1967 Six-Day War and serves as the de facto border between the two countries.
+The Purple Line was the ceasefire line between Israel and Syria after the 1967 Six-Day War which serves as the de facto border between the two countries.
+Following the fall of the Assad regime in 2024, Israel broke the Purple Line during its invasion of Syria.

 History

-Syria gained independence from France in 1946 and on May 14, 1948, the British withdrew from Palestine as Israel declared its independence.
+Syria gained independence from France in 1946 and on 14 May 1948, the British withdrew from Palestine as Israel declared its independence.
 Syrian forces participated in the 1948 Arab–Israeli War between Arab forces and the newly established State of Israel.
 In 1949, armistice agreements were signed and a provisional border between Syria and Israel was delineated (based on the 1923 international border; see San Remo conference).
 Syrian and Israeli forces clashed on numerous occasions in the spring of 1951.
-The hostilities, which stemmed from Syrian opposition to an Israeli drainage project in the demilitarized zone, ceased on May 15, after intercession by the United Nations Security Council.
+The hostilities, which stemmed from Syrian opposition to an Israeli drainage project in the demilitarized zone, ceased on 15 May, after intercession by the United Nations Security Council.

 In June 1967 after battling Syria, Jordan and Egypt in the Six-Day War, Israel captured the entire length of the Golan Heights including its principal city Quneitra.
-The resulting ceasefire line (dubbed the "Purple Line" as it was drawn on the UN's maps) was supervised by a series of positions and observation posts manned by observers of the United Nations Truce Supervision Organization and became the new effective border between Israel and Syria.
+The resulting ceasefire line (dubbed the "Purple Line" as it was drawn on the UN's maps) was supervised by a series of positions and observation posts staffed by observers of the United Nations Truce Supervision Organization and became the new effective border between Israel and Syria.